 15A NCAC 10H .1004 PURCHASE AND SALE OF WILDLIFE

-(d) No game or inland game fish that has been mounted, other than bobcats, opossum and raccoon taken by hunting, may be purchased or sold, except that a mounted specimen of a game animal, game bird or inland game fish, in which a taxidermist has acquired a possessory lien by reason of labor or materials furnished in the mounting thereof, may be sold in satisfaction of said lien as provided by Article 1 of Chapter 44A of the General Statutes of North Carolina.
-Upon the sale of a mounted specimen in satisfaction of a lien as authorized by this Paragraph, the taxidermist shall prepare a receipt showing the name and address of the purchaser and keep a copy of such receipt as a part of his records.
-He shall provide the purchaser with the receipt as evidence of his right to possess the specimen.
-A condition for renewal of the taxidermy license annually shall be a report submitted with the application for renewal that accurately describes the mounted specimens of game that have been sold by the taxidermist during the previous license year and to whom they were sold.
+(d) No game or game fish that has been mounted, other than bobcats, opossum, and raccoon taken by hunting, may be purchased or sold, except that a mounted specimen of game or game fish, for which a taxidermist has acquired a possessory lien by reason of labor or materials furnished in the mounting thereof, may be sold in satisfaction of the lien as provided by Article 1 of 44A of the General Statutes of North Carolina.
+Upon the sale of a mounted specimen authorized by this Paragraph, the taxidermist shall prepare a receipt showing the name and address of the purchaser.
+The receipt shall be provided to the purchaser as evidence of the transaction and right to possess the specimen, and a copy shall be retained by the taxidermist for his or her records in accordance with Rule .1003 of this Section.

 History Note: Authority G.S.
-113‑134; 113‑273; 113-291.3(b)(4); 113‑292;
+113‑134; 113‑273; 113-291.3(b); 113‑292;

 Eff.
 March 1, 1981;

 Amended Eff.
-December 1, 1983.
+December 1, 1983;